 The answer is that you turn to job resume templates from Envato Elements or GraphicRiver.
 When you don't have time to draw up a resume from scratch and spend hours changing alignment and options, these templates are the very best way to quickly apply for a job.

 In this round-up, I'm going to share 20 of my favorite job resume templates.
 Each of these are ready to download, add your own details to, and send off to the hiring manager.
 Let's take a look!

-Here are 20 of the best simple job resume templates that you can use to make a quick impression on your potential employer.
+Here are the best job resume templates with a simple design that you can use to make a quick positive impression on your potential employer.

 This pack is the perfect way to make an impression quickly on a hiring manager.
 It includes both

 - includes a cover letter template and easy-to-use resume file for Adobe InDesign and Microsoft Word

 - ready for easy printing thanks to a CMYK setup

 - uses free fonts that you can easily grab for the fastest-possible resume build